Apple Corps: Apple Retail

 The Apple Boutique was a retail store, located at 94 Baker Street in London, and was one of the first business ventures by Apple Corps.
 Lennon's schoolfriend Pete Shotton was hired as manager, and the Dutch design collective The Fool were brought in to design the store and much of the merchandise.
 The store opened to much fanfare on 7 December 1967, with Lennon and Harrison attending (Starr was filming, and McCartney was on holiday).
 The boutique was never profitable, largely due to shoplifting, by customers and its own staff.
 After Shotton resigned, John Lyndon took over but his management experience could not save the enterprise.
 The store's remaining stock was liquidated by giving it away, after the individual Beatles had taken whatever they liked the night before its closure.
 The boutique closed its doors on 31 July 1968.

 Apple Studio

-Apple Studio was a recording studio, located in the basement of the Apple Corps headquarters at 3 Savile Row.
+Apple Studio was a recording studio located in the basement of the Apple Corps headquarters at 3 Savile Row, purchased in 1968.
 The facility was renamed Apple Studios after its expansion in 1971.

 Originally designed by Alex Mardas, of Apple Electronics, the initial installation proved to be unworkable − with almost no standard studio features such as a patch bay, or a talkback system between the studio and the control room, let alone Mardas' promised innovations − and had to be scrapped.
 Nevertheless, the Beatles recorded and filmed portions of their album Let It Be in the Apple Studio, with equipment borrowed from EMI; during takes they had to shut down the building's central heating, also located in the basement, because the lack of soundproofing allowed the heating system to be heard in the studio.